 Any data that may be present in the virtual drives will be erased!

 You must first delete the storage spaces (virtual drives).
-In this case, there is only one virtual drive, but if they were more, it would be necessary to remove them one by one.
+In this case, there is only one virtual drive, but if there were more, it would be necessary to remove them one by one.
 From the window Storage space management, expand the Storage spaces for the pool you want to delete, then click Remove.

 Only after removing all the virtual drives, you can proceed to remove the storage pool (the group of hard disks or SSDs).
 Then click on Eliminate pool, in the window Storage space management, then confirm again Eliminate pool.